Gexkill/sweng2/RASD/src/index.md

 ###Interfaces to other applications
 * Interface with the old system.
 The new system will interface with the Mysql database of the old system.
-* Interface with SMS gateway provider via standard SMS rest APIs, to send notification to clients
+* Interface with SMS gateway provider via standard SMS rest APIs, to send notifications to clients.
-* Interface with the push service(s) via own APIs to send push notification to taxi drivers.
-Often we need an interface for each platform (android, iOS, and so on)
+* Interface with the push service(s) via own APIs to send push notifications to taxi drivers.
+Often we need an interface for each platform (android, iOS, and so on).

 ###Parallel operation
 The server supports parallel operations from different clients and different taxi drivers.